What CCEF is About

 Interested students can click on the application tab on this website, complete the application and mail to 6545 Calder Ave, Beaumont, Texas 77706.

-Qualified applicants or placed on a waiting list and as funding comes available, we award scholarships each year in August.
+Qualified applicants are placed on a waiting list and can receive a scholarship award when funding is available in the state where the parent is incarcerated.
+We ordinarily issue scholarships each year in August.

-Our experience is that most prisoners care about their children and want to take part in their success by donating.
+Our experience is that most of the incarcerated care about their children and want to take part in their success by donating.
 We also believe that involving current inmates contributes to the development of their pro-social values which will assist them in their successful reentry.

 Our mission is to have partnerships with all Federal, State and City Department of Corrections.
 We need your support so if you are a state who would like to partner with CCEF and help stop second generational crime, please contact Anthony Haynes, CCEF Executive Director at (409) 730-3247 or Marsha Pitzer-Rivera (409) 861-2536.